tiny-dnn/tiny-dnn/README.md

 |BUILD_EXAMPLES|Build example projects|ON|-|
 |BUILD_DOCS|Build documentation|OFF|[Doxygen](http://www.doxygen.org/)|

-*tiny-cnn use c++11 standard library for parallelization by default **to build tests, type `git submodule update --init` before build
+*tiny-dnn use c++11 standard library for parallelization by default **to build tests, type `git submodule update --init` before build

 For example, type the following commands if you want to use intel TBB and build tests: